fmantz/sudoku/README.md

 |  100000 | 948.916880s | 25.024930099s |

 I assume unless I do not have a much better GPU than the CPU, I am better of with solving such problems on the CPU.
-Anyway, I learnt something, lets move on, maybe to "golang"?
+Anyway, I learnt something, lets move on, maybe to "Golang"?

 ## Update: Version 0.9 (golang here we go!)

 What have I done?
 I did some small cleanups in the Rust and Scala versions, added some Rust compiler optimization flags, moved from Scala 2.11 to Scala 2.13 with OpenJdk 11 Eclipse Temurin.
 And finally added a Golang version!
 It was fun to program Golang, at least the syntax can be picked up quite fast ...
 To my surprise the Scala version became much faster (more than factor two) with the new Scala SDK/Java JDK, the memory consumption became worse.
 Even I added some compiler flags the already fast Rust solver did not change its performance.
 The new Golang Sudoku solver was, as expected, between the Scala and Rust version in respect to performance and memory consumption.
-Up to 1000 Sudokus the Golang version was even the fastest.
+Up to 1000 Sudoku the Golang version was even the fastest.
 Golang has a minimum of startup time!
-However, I assume the Rust version is slower (up to 1000 Sudokus) because of 'Rayon' the parallelization library I had to use since I did not want to implement a thread pool myself.
+However, I assume the Rust version is slower (up to 1000 Sudoku) because of 'Rayon' the parallelization library I had to use since I did not want to implement a thread pool myself.
 Rayon is optimized for throughput not short startup times, maybe Rust async would have been a better choice in this respect.

 As usual, you can find the results here [./performance/version_0.9-result](./performance/version_0.9-result).